C6H15/QuickZone/docs/usage.md

 QuickZone is unopinionated.
 Depending on your project's architecture, you can interact with the spatial data in three distinct ways:

 ### 1. The Lifecycle Approach (Recommended)
-This uses the .observe() pattern.
+This uses the `observe` method.
 It is the most robust way to manage persistent states (like UI, music, or attributes).
 You define an entry behavior and return a cleanup function for exit.

 ```lua
 observer:observePlayer(function(player, zone)